C1 level of English (Common European Framework)

 Should the course be taught as a blended or online activity, some adjustments (with respect to what stated in the syllabus) may be necessary – and will be indicated on the course page – in order to make the course and the exams more easily accessible

-Students who have a C2 certificate can apply to the Segreteria Studenti for official recognition.
+Students with a C2 certificate can apply to the Segreteria Studenti for official recognition.
 This exempts them from the written test but not from the oral exam.
-Full details about the exam are available on the course website.
+Full details about exemptions are available at the Centro Competenza Lingue wepbage.